calvinmowens/CropNetwork/README.md

 # CropNetwork

-A farming simulator built with a small team (5) for my CS2340 course - Software Engineering<br \>
+A farming simulator built with a small team (5) for my CS2340 course - Software Engineering
-This project was placed in the Top 10 projects of our class
+This project was placed in the Top 10 projects of our class.

-For a demo of this project, see the link below 👇🏻 https://youtu.be/DrZ9oa9w-xI
+For a demo of this project, see the link below 👇🏻
+https://youtu.be/DrZ9oa9w-xI

 # What I learned...